Nadia Bartel

 Nadia Bartel (née Coppolino, born 1985) is an Australian model and clothes designer.
 She is the former wife of retired AFL footballer Jimmy Bartel.

+Career

 Bartel developed a clothing brand with her sister and another business partner.
 Inspired by minimalist Scandinavian style, it is called Henne, which means "her" in Swedish.
 In 2020, Bartel developed a line of tracksuits in earthy colours which became a fashion hit.

+Since November 2023, Bartel has hosted Ticker Business Learnings on Ticker News.

+Personal life

 She began dating Jimmy Bartel in 2008, and married him on the Bellarine Peninsula in 2014.
 The couple's first child was born in 2015, and a second son was born in 2018.
 The couple announced their separation in August 2019.
 Their divorce was finalised in August 2021.

 In September 2021, a viral video circulated of Bartel snorting an unknown white powder off a Kmart plate at a gathering in her home during one of Melbourne's COVID lockdowns.